 The second step in analysis involves low-level feature extraction from the resulting regions of the segmentation mask and also from the whole image itself.
 For this purpose, the MPEG-7 features were selected as they represent the state of the art in low-level visual descriptors.
-For the extraction, the MPEG-7 eXperimentation Model (MPEG-7 XM) [1] was used as it realizes the standardized descriptors and apart from extraction it also utilizes methods for similarity based retrieval.
+For the extraction, the MPEG-7 eXperimentation Model (MPEG-7 XM, 2006) was used as it realises the standardised descriptors and apart from extraction it also utilises methods for similarity based retrieval.

-This procedure could be extended or video analysis.
-In such a case the video stream is firstly divided into shots using the method described in [11].
+Finally at the third step the feature vectors are indexed and stored in a database in order to be easily accessible during the system runtime.
+This procedure could be extended to video analysis.
+In such a case the video stream is firstly divided into shots using the method described in Kobla et al. (1996).
 For each detected shot, a keyframe is extracted which is treated as a compact representation of the entire shot.
-This keyframe is then analyzed as in the still image case, i.e., it is segmented into regions and feature extraction using MPEG-7 XM is performed.
+This keyframe is then analysed as in the still image case, i.e., it is segmented into regions and feature extraction using MPEG-7 XM is performed.

-2.3 Ontology-based Retrieval
+2.3 Ontology-based retrieval

-This search mode, described by (1), is more appropriate for the cases in which the user knows to an adequate degree of confidence the semantic annotation of the material he or she is searching for and for the cases.
+This search mode, described by equation (1), is more appropriate for the cases in which the user knows to an adequate degree of confidence the semantic annotation of the material he or she is searching for and for the cases.
 To submit a query, the user provides constraints on the concepts of the five ontologies of Section 3.2.
 During search time, the system retrieves the semantically connected content according to users selections.
 In this way, the system can automatically retrieve items, not necessarily of the same type (e.g., coins and inscriptions), that were made, for instance, of the same material, or in the same period or were found in the same place.
 In this search mode, the system is capable of handling complex queries that require the combination of multiple concept-based search criteria and thus can retrieve different cultural items that share common data.
 Other related systems, as that of the State Hermitage Museum, do not allow for this kind of functionality but restrict user choices to a specific item category.